ejayj/ejayj/README.md

 - 👋 Hi, I’m @ejayj
-- 👀 I’m interested in internships and learning more about computer science and web development!
+- 👀 I’m interested in internships and learning more about computer science, web development!
-- 🌱 I’m currently learning web development and assembly language at SUNY New Paltz!
+- 🌱 I’m currently learning web development and earning a CS Bachelor's at SUNY New Paltz!
-- 💞️ I’m looking to collaborate on small java, web development or indie game projects!
+- 💞️ I’m looking to collaborate on small java, python, C/C++, web development or indie game projects!
-- 📫 How to reach me: greatthej@gmail.com
+- 📫 How to reach me: johnsone17@newpaltz.edu